StrawberryBe/analytics.de-DE/help/technotes/ga-to-aa/reports/behavior-reports.md

 Der Einstiegsseitenbericht zeigt die Top-Landingpages auf Ihrer Site an.
 Landing pages are available in Analysis Workspace as the **Entry Page** dimension.

-1. In the Components menu, locate the **Entry Page** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Entry Page** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 2. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 Adobe recommends using the **Visits** metric for this dimension.